 Do you like buying presents for frequent travelers that will actually get used?
-Are you a travel lover whose friends and family are asking you for gift ideas?
+Are you a travel lover whose friends and family have asked you for gift ideas?
 Here's a practical-minded travel gift guide ranging from stocking stuffers to splurges, based on my experiences as an avid traveler.

 This isn't a sponsored post, and it doesn't contain affiliate links—I've purchased all of these products out-of-pocket or have received them as gifts from loved ones, and I genuinely think they're awesome.